Peter Jay Sharp Reconstructive Microsurgery Fellowship

 Azra Ashraf, MD, MPH, Private Practice, Washington, DC area

-Oren Ganor, MD, Plastic Surgery Faculty, Boston Children's Hospital,
+Oren Ganor, MD, Instructor in Surgery, Boston Children's Hospital,

 Olivia Ho, MD, Private Practice, Toronto, Ontario, Canada

-Michelle Lee, MD, Attending, DuPage Medical Group, Chicago, IL
+Michelle Lee, MD, Private Practice, DuPage Medical Group, Chicago, IL

-Justin B. Cohen, MD, Private Practice, Long island Plastic Surgical Group,
+Justin B. Cohen, MD, MHS Private Practice, Long island Plastic Surgical Group,

 New York, NY